voxeet/comms-sdk-react-native/docs/classes/internal.SessionService.md

 ▸ **updateParticipantInfo**(`name`, `avatarUrl`): `Promise`<`void`\>

-Update actual participant name and avatarUrl.
+Updates the local participant's name and avatar URL.
+This method is supported in SDK 3.10 and later.

 #### Parameters